 Quick links

-Our Quantitative Methods & Data Analytics for Human Behavior (QMDA) M.S. program provides students with the theoretical expertise and practical grounding needed to conduct data analyses with rigor, transparency, and confidence.
+Our Quantitative Methods & Data Analytics for Human Behavior (QMDA) M.S. provides students with the theoretical expertise and practical grounding needed to conduct data analyses with rigor, transparency, and confidence.
 Graduates of our M.S. program can become leaders in developing techniques for measuring human behavior, designing research studies, applying data analytics to real-world data, building models of complex behavioral processes, and evaluating efficacy of treatments.

 M.S. graduates learn to use AI to augment their data analytics productivity, but first learn to think critically about methods and results so they can use AI adeptly with integrity, not dangerously with risk and guesswork.

-Quantitative Methods & Data Analytics (M.S.)
-Program Overview
+Quantitative Methods & Data Analytics Overview

 In our flexible full-time or part-time program you will learn from renowned QMDA faculty members actively advancing the science of quantitative methods in order to master the conceptual foundations, theory, and application of quantitative analytics.
 In your internship, you will practice providing design, measurement, analytics, and statistical support while exploring or refining your specialization interests.
 Upon graduation, you will be equipped to skillfully apply, precisely justify and thoughtfully communicate about your advanced psychometric modeling and data analyses skills in health and medical settings; business, government and industry positions; dedicated research institutes; school systems; and other academic settings.